yabinmeng/invdel_spark_js/README.md

     "message": "com.example.InventoryCleanup$ cannot be cast to spark.jobserver.api.SparkJobBase", "errorClass": "java.lang.ClassCastException",
     "stack": "java.lang.ClassCastException: com.example.InventoryCleanup$ cannot be cast to spark.jobserver.api.SparkJobBase\n\tat
               ... ..."
   }
 }
 ```

 Compared with a regular Spark application, the changes to be made for a Spark Jobserver ready Spark application are minimal and actually quite standard.
 I'll highlight these changes in the following sections.
+For the complete documentation, please refer to OSS Spark Jobserver documentation [here](https://github.com/spark-jobserver/spark-jobserver#create-a-job-server-project)

 ##